Withdrawal from College

 If a student receives Title IV funds (Pell, FSEOG and/or Student Loans) and completely withdraws from TVCC or earns grades of all F’s, he/she may owe funds to the Department of Education.
 This should be verified by the financial aid office prior to withdrawing from any courses.

-Withdrawal from college procedures must be initiated in the Advisement Center at any time of the semester before the official drop date.
+Withdrawal from college procedures must be initiated by submitting the Student Drop Request or visiting the Advisement Center at any time of the semester before the official drop date.
 Withdrawal requests will not be accepted by telephone.
+Dropping any courses may impact student financial aid.
+Students would be wise to consult an advisor prior to dropping any course.

 It is the student’s responsibility to officially withdraw from a course or verify that the instructor has initiated the withdrawal procedure.